LoganLarlham/BINP52_Omic_Analysis/Writing/Thesis_Draft2.typ

 A more recent study by Mulenge et al. @mulenge_transcriptomic_2024 extended the work of Marsh by evaluating the effects of both dissociation and sorting.
 They confirmed that transcriptional inhibitors can suppress IEG expression but also showed that FACS sorting itself induces an ex vivo activation signature.
 Specifically, they found that Zfp36, Dusp1, Jun, Ccl4, Ccl3, Tnf, Socs3, and Hspa1a were consistently upregulated across sorted datasets.
 However, they noted that this expression was generally elevated across the entire dataset and not confined to specific clusters.

-In our data, by contrast, these IEG and cytokine-related genes are not uniformly upregulated across the full microglial population but are instead restricted to the Cytokine Response and IEG-enriched clusters.
-This spatial restriction, along with parallels to expression profiles seen in Mancuso and Millet even in the presence of transcriptional inhibitors, supports the interpretation that these clusters represent true biological microglial states, not merely artifacts of tissue processing.
+In our data, IEG and cytokine-related transcripts were not uniformly elevated across all microglia but confined to the Cytokine Response and IEG-enriched clusters.
+This spatial restriction suggests a bona fide subpopulation rather than a global dissociation artifact.
+Importantly, bulk proteomic profiling of the same cortex samples independently highlighted the TNF–NF-κB signalling cascade—central to cytokine responses—as significantly enriched in E3FAD LPS–treated mice (Fig. 6d).
+The concordant pathway-level signal at both RNA and protein layers, together with parallels in Mancuso and Millet’s studies, reinforces the conclusion that these clusters reflect true biological microglial states.

 === Conclusions and Future Directions